 4. Policyholder Behavior – The following information regarding each policyholder behavior assumption used by the company in performing a principle-based valuation:

 a.
-Data Sources –Sources and reliability of the data and an explanation of why the data are reasonable and appropriate for this purpose.
+Data Reliability – Discussion of the reliability of the data and an explanation of why the data is reasonable and appropriate for this purpose.

 b.
 Sparse Data – Explanation of how assumptions were determined for periods that were based on less than fully credible or relevant data.

 c.
-Anticipated Experience Assumptions - Description of method used to develop anticipated experience assumptions.
+Actual to Expected Policyholder Behavior Analysis – The results of the most recently available actual to expected (without margins) analysis, including: i.
+Definitions of the expected basis used in all actual-to-expected ratios shown. ii.
+Comments addressing the conclusions drawn from the analysis.

 d.
-Actual to Expected Policyholder Behavior Analysis – At least once every three years, the results of an actual to expected analysis
+Margins and Sensitivity Tests – Rationale for the particular margins used and a description of testing performed to determine the size and direction of the margins by duration, including how the results of sensitivity tests were used in connection with setting the margins.

 e.
-Margins and Sensitivity Tests – Margins used, methodology used to determine the margins and rationale for the particular margins used , including how the results of sensitivity tests were used in connection with setting the margins.

-f.Impact of NGE – How changes in NGE affect the policyholder behavior assumptions.
+Impact of NGE – How changes in NGE affect the policyholder behavior assumptions.

-gScenario-Dependent Dynamic Formulas – Description of any scenario-dependent dynamic formula.
+f.
+Scenario-Dependent Dynamic Formulas – Description of any scenario-dependent dynamic formula.

+g.
+Changes from Prior Year – Changes in anticipated experience assumptions and/or margins since the last PBR Actuarial Report.

 h.
-Changes from Prior Year – Changes in anticipated experience assumptions and/or margins since the last PBR Actuarial Report.

-i.Flexible Premiums – For policies that give policyholders flexibility in timing and amount of premium payments, the results of sensitivity tests related to the following premium payment patterns: minimum premium payment, no further premium payment, pre-payment of premium assuming a single premium and pre-payment of premiums assuming level premiums.
+Flexible Premiums – For policies that give policyholders flexibility in timing and amount of premium payments, the results of sensitivity tests related to the following premium payment patterns: minimum premium payment, no further premium payment, pre-payment of premium assuming a single premium and pre-payment of premiums assuming level premiums.

-j.Anti-Selective Lapses – Specific to lapses, a description of and rationale regarding adjustments to lapse and mortality assumptions to account for potential anti-selection.
+i.
+Anti-Selective Lapses – Specific to lapses, a description of and rationale regarding adjustments to lapse and mortality assumptions to account for potential anti-selection.

-k.Competitor Rates – Competitor rate definition and usage.
+.j.
+Competitor Rates – Competitor rate definition and usage.

+k.
+Post-Level Term Testing – For products with a level term period:

+i.
+Summary results of the seriatim comparison of the present value of post-level term cash inflows and outflows for the DR as required by VM-20 Section 9.D.6.

+ii.
+If this comparison showed there were post-level term profits, describe how anti-selection was handled in the post-level term period, including the prudent estimate premium, mortality, and lapse assumptions used.

+If the comparison showed there were post-level term losses, confirm that the prudent estimate premium, mortality, and lapse assumptions for the post-level period were addressed in Section 3.C.1.a and were used in the reserve calculation.

 VM-20 Section 9.D.3